Navigate permits, plans, audits, and training with ease, ensuring your operations meet all regulatory requirements efficiently.

 If you didn’t report last year, regulatory agencies are probably not expecting you to report this year either, so you likely haven't raised any red flags yet by missing the deadline.
 However, this doesn’t mean you should ignore your reporting obligations.
 Ensure you review your requirements carefully to determine if you need to report this year, and if so, take immediate action to comply.

-If you're on the fence about whether you need to report, reach out to a qualified TRI consultant, like us at RMA, for guidance.
+Make sure to review the complete list of toxic chemicals and specific thresholds as provided by the EPA to confirm your reporting requirements.
+And if you're not sure how to do that, then you might not want to be tackling TRI on your own.
+Sure, that's biased coming from a consultant, but realistically if you aren't sure on the steps to report, then you probably should reach out to a qualified TRI consultant, like us at RMA, for guidance.
 A consultant can help determine your reporting history, assess if you exceed reporting thresholds, and guide you through the entire reporting process.

-Start preparing your report right away!
 While an environmental attorney can provide valuable legal guidance, they won't be able to prepare the report for you.
 Think of it like hiring a lawyer to talk with the IRS if your business didn’t file taxes — they handle the legal aspects, but they don't prepare your tax return (which the government still wants!).

 With all kinds of materials to report and different types of reporting forms to decipher, now is probably not the time to go the DIY route.
 After all, TRI reporting takes time, and at this point, you don't have much to spare.
 Hiring an expert will cost you, but it's a worthwhile an investment in minimizing risk and protecting your business from further damage.

 Okay, so you’ve consulted with professionals, prepared your report, and now you’re ready to take the next step: reporting.
 This stage can be complex, and choosing the right approach is crucial.
+This is guidance from your legal counsel and/or your consultant is needed!
+You'll likely have a couple of options to consider, each with its own set of advantages and potential pitfalls.

 Keep in mind that once you've submitted, you're at risk of a red flag being raised.
 A late report can signify a lack of preparation, which can in turn lead to increased scrutiny, more eyes on your report, and additional questions.
 For those reasons, you may want to consider the next option, either as an alternative or in addition to submitting your report right away.

-You can also utilize the USEPA and State audit policies to self-report your non-compliance.
-These audit policies involve voluntarily disclosing your failure to meet the deadline to the authorities before they discover it on their own.
-Essentially, you’re saying, "Whoops, we messed up," but you’re also showing your commitment to rectifying the situation.
-You'll need to present a plan of action for coming back into compliance, but you may be granted an extension on the deadline.
+You'll likely need to present a plan of action for coming back into compliance, but you may be granted an extension on the deadline.
 If you want to pursue this option, it's best to get help from an environmental consultant.

-This is not recommended!
 Delaying might seem easier now, but it could lead to significant fines and penalties later when your past failure to report comes to light.
 Regulatory agencies have a long memory, and when they eventually discover your noncompliance, the consequences can be severe.

 If it's your first time, you'll likely continue to fly under the radar since you're not "on the books" yet.
 However, next year you may face questions about why you didn't report the last time around.
 If you have reported in the past, this is a very unwise decision, as red flags are likely to be raised when you don't submit a report this year.

+And if you're in over your head, then seek qualified assistance from a TRI expert, so you don't have to worry about this stuff.
 Remember, proactive measures and timely reporting are always better than dealing with the repercussions of missed deadlines.

 Navigating the complexities of TRI regulations is crucial for any facility aiming for smooth and efficient operations.
 With RMA by your side, you can ensure compliance while enhancing effectiveness, saving both time and resources.